Konstantinas Kleščinskis: Lithuanian Army

 In May 1919, on his way to Helsinki, he stopped in Kaunas where Antanas Merkys, Minister of Defence of Lithuania, offered him a position in the Lithuanian Army which sorely lacked experienced officers.
 At the time, he was the only officer who had graduated from a staff college or had experience serving in a general staff.
 He joined the army as an instructor and fought in the Lithuanian–Soviet War.
 In November 1919, he joined the Lithuanian General Staff and had several roles (deputy to the Chief of the General Staff, acting Chief of the General Staff, quartermaster general) before serving as the Chief of the General Staff from 23 August 1920 to 13 April 1921.
+In February 1920, he participated in suppressing the Kaunas garrison mutiny.
 During 1920, he was a member of the Lithuanian delegation negotiating the Soviet–Lithuanian Peace Treaty.
 From July 1921, he was the commander of the 2nd Infantry Division.
 At the same time, he taught topography and tactics at courses of Kaunas Military Hospital and Higher Officers' Courses.
 On 6 January 1922, he was promoted to lieutenant general.